-BMPs are control measures taken to address post-construction stormwater management changes from upstream land use changes, through various measures, techniques and structure controls.
-These BMPs are used to control and manage the quantity and improve the quality of the stormwater runoff discharging to them.
-All BMPs are put in place to mitigate the effects of upstream development by reducing the amount of runoff volume while improving the quality of the water that enters them.
-The ultimate goal of a BMP is to reduce or eliminate the amount of contaminants and pollutants that enter the City of Fairfax streams and eventually the Chesapeake Bay waters.
-Having BMPs in place and being well maintained annually is critical in achieving the water quantity requirements in accordance with the City of Fairfax Stormwater Ordinance and MS4 permit.
+Stormwater Best Management Practices (BMP) are control measures taken to address post-construction changes to stormwater runoff due to land coverage changes and development.
+These BMPs are used to control and manage the quantity and improve the quality of the stormwater runoff discharging from a site, overall mitigating the impacts of development.
+The ultimate goal of a BMP is to reduce or eliminate the amount of contaminants and pollutants that enter the City’s streams and eventually the Chesapeake Bay.
+Having BMPs in place and being well maintained is critical in achieving the requirements of the City of Fairfax Stormwater Ordinance and MS4 permit.

 BMP Inspections and Maintenance

 To comply with state regulations including our Municipal Separate Storm Sewer System (MS4) permit from the Virginia Department of Environmental Quality (DEQ), the City operates a Virginia Stormwater Management Program (VSMP).
 The VSMP and MS4 permits are regulated and authorized by the federal Clean Water Act.
 It is the City's obligation to oversee these BMP and Stormwater Management facilities in order to comply with our state permit.